Abstr4ctz/CooldownTracker/README.md

 # CooldownTracker
 ![WoW 2025-03-07 15-34-05-451](https://github.com/user-attachments/assets/ecd3afeb-6486-45ca-ba3b-45438e9a8afa)

+### ⚠️ Edit CooldownTrackedSettings.lua to add and remove tracked spells and items! ⚠️

 ## Description

 **CooldownTracker** is a lightweight addon for World of Warcraft 1.12 (Vanilla) that helps you track the cooldowns of your important spells and items.
 It displays simple, movable icons on your screen that visually represent when your abilities are ready to use again.
 This addon is designed to be easy to use and configure, allowing you to keep track of vital cooldowns without cluttering your interface.